 The vagina naturally maintains a pH level of 3.5 to 4.5.
 The healthy bacteria in the vagina helps maintain that pH level, which, if thrown off balance, could result in infection.
 Again, the vagina does this all by itself; and if it needs help doing so, a doctor can prescribe medication to help balance things out again.

 Now onto my review!
 So I have been using Nene Fem Health’s Vagina Therapy Wash for years now, and it is by far one of my favorite washes so far.
 And I have tried a lot of washes, trust me.
-It is made by Nerissa Nefeteri who has an entire product line dedicated to feminine hygiene – you can check that out at www.nenefemhealth.com
+It is made by Nerissa Nefeteri who has an entire product line dedicated to feminine hygiene – some of which you can find right here on this website 🙂

 The first time I tried this wash was actually after I had my son.
 It was gifted to me by a friend, and I really didn’t think it would be much different than using regular soap.
 I was so wrong.